-Nepal’s Ministry of Education, Science and Technology, MoEST (then Ministry of Science and Technology, MoST) has recognized the work of the consortium partners.
-In 2018, the ministry organized a press conference at the Ministry building as well as extended its support and committed to allocating annual budget to hold the HKC.
+Nepal’s Ministry of Education, Science, and Technology, MoEST (then Ministry of Science and Technology, MoST) has recognized the work of the consortium partners.
+In 2018, the ministry organized a press conference at the Ministry building as well as extended its support and committed to allocating an annual budget to hold the HKC.
 The ministry is also providing financial support this year.
 That the government is willing to spend resources on knowledge sharing at the university level has been a source of encouragement.
 This support is expected to bring more and more students together along with other educational institutions becoming dedicated partners in this endeavor.
 Kathmandu University is hosting the HKC-2019 at its own premise at Dhulikhel, this is one of the biggest milestones for the organizers.

 The sustainability of HKC is yet a challenge.
 However, ISET-Nepal and other consortium partners are committed to the process and seek new opportunities for its continuation.